Engage Local Communities

 SOS Children’s Villages program in Brazil, Mexico and Kenya

-Our global collaboration with SOS Children’s Villages started several years ago in 2009 and continued also in 2023 fostering the long-standing relationship and benefitting nearly 500 infants, young children and teenagers and their families.
-SOS Children's Villages works towards keeping families together, provide alternative care when needed, supporting young people on their path to independence, and advocating for the rights of children.
+Our global collaboration with SOS Children’s Villages started several years ago in 2009 and continued in 2024, fostering the long-standing relationship and benefitting, with all the programs involved, nearly 35.000 people, including infants, young children, teenagers and their families.
+SOS Children’s Villages works towards keeping families together, provide alternative care when needed, supporting young people on their path to independence, and advocating for the rights of children.
 With the support of Avolta, SOS Children’s Villages improves the lives of at-risk children and families, enabling a future in the communities where SOS Children’s Villages work.
-During the longstanding collaboration, Avolta has also lent similar support in Morocco and Cambodia.
+During the longstanding collaboration, Avolta has supported the deployment of education, family and community strengthening programs in several villages in different countries of the world: Igarassu (Brazil), Agadir (Morocco), Battambang (Vietnam), Lavrovo (Russia), Nairobi (Kenya) and Comitan (Mexico).

 Captain Dufry – Avolta ́s global charity initiative

-Avolta continued extending the reach of its global charity initiative, ”Captain Dufry”.
-Launched in 2020, Avolta sells Captain Dufry, a soft toy dog wearing a scarf and aviator hat with goggles, across Avolta stores in over 20 countries.
-Benefits from this initiative are donated to a global charity, which for the 2021 – 2023 period is SOS Children´s Villages.
+Avolta continued extending the reach of its global charity initiative “Captain Dufry”.
+Launched in 2020, Avolta sells Captain Dufry, a soft toy dog wearing a scarf, goggles and aviator hat, across Avolta stores in over 20 countries.
+Benefits from this initiative are donated to the global charity, which for the 2021-2024 period is SOS Children ́s Villages.
 Captain Dufry is available at an accessible price and designed to be an irresistible “feel-good” purchase.
 This item gives our customers the perfect opportunity to buy a gift that truly makes children feel special – both their loved ones and those in need of support around the world.
-Beyond the financial objective pursued with Captain Dufry, this initiative also serves to increase awareness amongst Avolta’s customers of SOS Children’s Villages and their activities.
-To this extent, the availability of Captain Dufry in stores is complemented with in-store communication and signage to build awareness.
-Avolta reserves high visibility spaces across the stores where Captain Dufry is available, including dedicated sales displays and gondolas.
-On top of this, our customers are offered additional options to donate by using the Red By Dufry app, hence, increasing the possibilities of helping this charity initiative even more.
+Beyond the financial objective pursued with Captain Dufry, this initiative also serves to increase awareness amongst Avolta’s customers of SOS Children’s Villages and their activities and this is achieved with accompanying in-store communication and signage to build awareness.
+Avolta reserves high-visibility spaces across the stores where Captain Dufry is available, including dedicated sales displays and gondolas.

 Hudson Round-up program